hguoTTT/Interactive-Lab-Hub/finalproject/readme.md

 Libraries Used: Pygames, gTTS, speechRecognition, pocketSphinx

 When the program is ran, the first song will automatically start playing.
+The song that is currently playing will be displayed on the respberry pi screen.
 When the user presses a button, the program will briefly pause the song, and listen for the user's voice command.
 The program will use the speach recognition programs to recognize and interpret the user's command.
 If a valid command is received, the corresponding command will be executed; otherwise, the song will be unpaused (or nothing happens if the song is already paused before).

 Currently valid inputs are: "Stop", to stop the song, and "Play" to unpause the song and continue playing it.
 The skip song input is implented but doesn't have the keyword that makes and have a higher success rate with reception (currently the command for skipping the song is "banana").